 WHEN IS THE BEST TIME TO VISIT LONDON?

 The weather in London can be a bit unpredictable.
 So if you want to go on a city trip that can guarantee you good weather, then you should probably go to Barcelona.

 Normally speaking The best time to visit London is March through May when the temperatures are mild and the city’s parks are green and blooming.
 However, late spring – along with summer – is also prime tourist season, and hotel and flight prices reflect the surge.
 The best time for bargains on flights to London is during September and October when the weather is not at its best.

 BEST PLACES TO EAT IN LONDON?

-If you decided to stay in London city center, then you will pay a bit more than when going to the city’s ethnic areas.
+If you decided to stay in London city centre, then you will pay a bit more than when going to the city’s ethnic areas.
 Think off – Chinatown, Kingsland Road for Vietnamese food and Brick Lane or Southall for Indian food.

 Street food has really taken off recently in London as well, with food stalls from around the world at London’s markets.
 Some amazing markets with delicious food are: